aobuke/Human-Activity-Recognition/README.md

 ![Alt ssstext](figure0.PNG?raw=true "place an example of 3-dim accelerometer here")

-frame(:,:,1) = buffer(data(:,1),winSize,winOverlap,'nodelay')';

 ## Data pre-processing

-The accelerometer data is stored in files by CSV format.
-For example,
+The accelerometer data is recorded by APP and stored in files by CSV format.
+For example the data format of a data file named acc_2020.02.02.txt is splited by '\t':

-  acc_2020.02.02.txt:

                                     x       y       z
                                     76    -1053    -7